By reducing, reusing, recycling and buying items made to last, you can lower the amount of waste you create.

 - more innovation.

-The Australian Government has invested $190 million to support recycling facilities nationally.
+The Australian Government is investing $250 million to support recycling facilities nationally.

 Find out about investments in recycling facilities through the Recycling Modernisation Fund.